 Currently, Fairhaven has a considerable number of historic assets, including municipal buildings, private homes, and ancient artifacts.
-The Town boasts the following grand buildings listed on the State and National Registers of Historic Places: Town Hall, the Millicent Library, the High School and Academy Building, the Unitarian Memorial Church and Ft.
-Phoenix as well as a number of single-family dwellings.
-The Rogers Elementary School building is in the process of being listed.
+The Town boasts the following grand buildings listed on the State and National Registers of Historic Places: Town Hall, the Millicent Library, the High School and Academy Building, the Unitarian Memorial Church, Ft.
+Phoenix, and the former Rogers and Oxford Elementary Schools, as well as a number of single-family dwellings.